If you’re thinking about going to Las Vegas in December, we’ve got you covered. We provide you with everything you need to know about

 Crowds and Rates

-We suggest choosing your hotel based on its facilities (its restaurants, pool, and entertainment, etc.) This can save you money and time.
+We suggest choosing your hotel based on its facilities (its restaurants, pool, entertainment, etc.) This can save you money and time.

 12 Things to Do in December in Vegas